patternfly/patternfly-elements-org/components/card/index.md

 There are several powerful variables available to hook into and override default styles.

 ### Background color
-Though using the `pfe-color` attribute is strongly recommended when setting the background color for the band, you can also use completely custom colors by updating the `--pfe-band--BackgroundColor` variable.
+Though using the `color` attribute is strongly recommended when setting the background color for the band, you can also use completely custom colors by updating the `--pfe-band--BackgroundColor` variable.
 If you update this value manually, you should also update the `--theme` context variable to invoke the right theme on it and it's child elements.
 Supported themes include: `light`, `dark`, and `saturated`.
 ### Background position
-This is designed for use with the `pfe-img-src` attribute to allow you to align your background image.
+This is designed for use with the `img-src` attribute to allow you to align your background image.
 Default value is `center center`.
 **Variable name:** `--pfe-card--BackgroundPosition`.
 ### Border
 This allows the customization of a border around the entire container.
 There is a variable for the entire border shorthand (transparent by default) or you can hook into the individual properties.